Big picture issues, big picture ideas and data

 Electric cars are of course one of the most popular solutions to helping to reduce emissions.
 But as we noted in this blog post, such vehicles are full of parts and materials that are made with oil and gas products.
 Not to mention, those vehicles are often shipped to their dealerships using fossil fuels.
-While electric cars are starting to put a very small dent mall dent in vehicle sales, mass adoption still seems quite far off.
+While electric cars are starting to put a very small dent in vehicle sales, mass adoption still seems quite far off.
 Cost, charging times and availability of charging stations, as well as access to lithium for the vehicles’ batteries are all obstacles that need to be overcome.

 But beyond electric cars, we’re seeing countless examples of companies coming forward with new technology to reduce emissions.
 Here are a few examples we have come across in Canada:

 a) Ontario-based Pond Technologies has created a system that diverts carbon dioxide from smokestacks into large tanks that have algae inside.
 The algae then consume the carbon dioxide that’s pumped into the tanks and multiply.
 Ultimately, the algae can be processed and used to produce everything from animal feed and nutraceuticals to bioplastics and fertilizer.

 b) Ontario-based Berg Chilling Systems has also developed technology that’s quite innovative.
 Their equipment reduces the amount of volatile organic compounds (VOCs) that are burned at sites where oil and gas is extracted.
 Instead of oil companies burning methane and other gases when they extract oil and gas from the ground, Berg Chilling System’s equipment allows the companies to capture these gases and reduce their greenhouse gas emissions.